pravalikakanika/Sprint-1/README.md

 # Introduction

-This document provides a comprehensive overview of Git Flow, a branching strategy designed to streamline collaborative development and ensure stable, structured releases.
-It covers everything from the fundamentals of Git Flow and its workflow, to its advantages, disadvantages, and practical use cases.
+This document outlines the purpose and structure of the Git Flow branching strategy to help teams manage code effectively.
+It details the workflow, including the roles of feature, develop, release, and hotfix branches, promoting organized and parallel development.
+The advantages and limitations of Git Flow are also discussed to guide teams in deciding when and how to adopt it.

-# What is Git Flow?
+# What is Git Flow ?

 Git Flow is a branching model for Git, created by Vincent Driessen, that defines a strict branching strategy designed around the project release cycle.
 It provides a robust framework for managing larger software projects and collaborative development, bringing clarity and consistency to your workflow.
 Git Flow supplements the existing Git commands with extensions that simplify working with feature branches, release branches, hotfixes, and more.